-On-site observations of power production or the renewable resource (e.g., irradiance, wind speed at hub height) are critical for helping the FSPs statistically "train" their forecast models and thus reduce error and bias in the forecasts.
-Most FSPs require at least 6-12 months of good quality data to train their statistical models.
-By good quality, we mean that the data does not, for example, contain many gaps.
+On-site observations of power production or the renewable resource (e.g., irradiance or wind speed at hub height) are critical for helping the FSPs statistically "train" their forecast models and thus reduce error and bias in the forecasts.
+Good quality data is critical.
+"Good quality" means that the data does not, for example, contain many gaps or unrepresentative values.
 Curtailed power data should be accompanied by plant availability or a curtailment flag.

-Data time intervals should be regular and clear documentation of the units, how the observations were averaged, time zone of the data, and whether there's a shift in time due to daylight savings time should be documented.
-Appendix A of this document has a clear list of the necessary historical data attributes required to efficiently start a benchmark or trial.
+Data time intervals should be regular and there should be a clear documentation of the units, how the observations were averaged, the time zone of the data, and whether there's a shift in time due to daylight savings time.
+Appendix A of this document has a concise list of the necessary historical data attributes required to efficiently start a t/b.